ompugao/blinkyoureyes/README.md

 ## Usage

-- Download a binary file from https://github.com/ompugao/blinkyoureyes/releases/latest and install&run it.
+- Download a binary file from https://github.com/ompugao/blinkyoureyes/releases/latest , install and run it.
 	- for linux: `blinkyoureyes`
 	- for mac: `blinkyoureyes.zip`
 	- for windows: `blinkyoureyes.exe`